Cabarete, the Dominican Republic

 We asked people if there is a lot of crime.
 They answered:

 "Like any other tourist destination, Cabarete in the Dominican Republic has its share of crime.
 However, it is generally considered safe for tourists.
 Most of the crimes reported are petty crimes like pickpocketing or bag snatching, especially in crowded areas.
 Violent crimes are relatively rare, but they do occur occasionally.
 Tourists are advised to take standard precautions such as not displaying expensive jewelry or electronics, avoiding isolated areas, especially at night, and being aware of their surroundings at all times.
 The local police force is present and responsive to any reported incidents.
-Despite these issues, many tourists visit Cabarete every year and enjoy their stay without any problems," commented one expat who made the move to Cabarete.
+Despite these issues, many tourists visit Cabarete every year and enjoy their stay without any problems," remarked one expat who made the move to Cabarete.

 Is there a lot of diversity?
 Are people in Cabarete accepting of differences?

 "Cabarete, Dominican Republic, is known for its cultural diversity, with a mix of locals and expatriates from around the world.
 This beach town is home to people from various backgrounds, cultures, and nationalities, creating a vibrant and diverse community.
 The people of Cabarete are generally accepting of differences, embracing the multicultural environment.
 This acceptance is reflected in the harmonious coexistence of different cultures and the warm, welcoming attitude towards visitors and new residents.
-However, like any place, individual experiences may vary," commented one expat who made the move to Cabarete.
+However, like any place, individual experiences may vary," said one expat who made the move to Cabarete.

 What are the schools in Cabarete like?

 "1.
 The International School of Sosua (ISS): Located near Cabarete, ISS is a private, non-profit institution that offers a U.S. style education to students from pre-kindergarten to grade 12.
 The school is accredited by the New England Association of Schools and Colleges and offers a bilingual program in English and Spanish.
 The curriculum includes a strong emphasis on science, technology, engineering, arts, and mathematics.
 [Website](http://www.issosua.com/) 2.
 Garden Kids International School: This is a bilingual school located in Cabarete that offers education from pre-kindergarten to grade 12.
 The school follows a U.S. curriculum and provides a multicultural environment with students from various nationalities.
 The school emphasizes on holistic development of students and encourages participation in extracurricular activities.
 [Website](http://www.gardenkids.edu.do/) 3.
 3 Mariposas Montessori: This school offers a bilingual Montessori education to children aged 3 months to 6 years.
 The school aims to provide a nurturing and stimulating environment where children can grow and learn at their own pace.
 The curriculum includes practical life skills, sensorial activities, language, math, and cultural studies.
 [Website](https://3mariposasmontessori.com/) 4.
 Dominican Republic Education and Mentoring (DREAM) Project: While not a traditional school, the DREAM Project is a non-profit organization that provides quality education to children and young adults in the Cabarete area.
 They offer a variety of programs including early childhood education, high quality primary education, holistic youth development, and arts and culture.
 [Website](https://www.dominicandream.org/) 5.
 E. Leclerc French School: This is a French international school located in Sosua, near Cabarete.
 The school offers a French curriculum from pre-kindergarten to grade 12 and is accredited by the French Ministry of Education.
 The school also offers Spanish and English language classes.
-[Website](http://www.ecoleleclerc.com/)," commented one expat when asked about in Cabarete.
+[Website](http://www.ecoleleclerc.com/)," wrote an expat with kids at in Cabarete.

 About the Author